kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 contact istio soon) this doesn't seem like a problem.
 But wanted to make this visible, just in case.

-Furthermore, service mesh don't provide easy ways to used them with initContainers (probably due to Kubernetes limitations).
+Furthermore, service meshes don't provide easy ways to use them with initContainers (probably due to Kubernetes limitations).
 This KEP won't change that.

 Another thing to take into account is that Istio has an alternative to the initContainer approach.
 Istio [has an option][istio-cni-opt] to integrate with CNI and inject the blackhole from there instead of using the initContainer.
-In case that case, it will do (just c&p from the link, in case it breaks in the future):
+In that case, it will do (just c&p from the link, in case it breaks in the future):

 > By default Istio injects an initContainer, istio-init, in pods deployed in the mesh.
 The istio-init container sets up the pod network traffic redirection to/from the Istio sidecar proxy.
 This requires the user or service-account deploying pods to the mesh to have sufficient Kubernetes RBAC permissions to deploy containers with the NET_ADMIN and NET_RAW capabilities.
 Requiring Istio users to have elevated Kubernetes RBAC permissions is problematic for some organizations’ security compliance